Train with us.

 Crystal began her martial arts journey around the age of 8 years old, practicing Karate, Jiu Jitsu and MMA as a teen.
 Her love for Muay Thai grew in New England where she trained under Jake Mainini at Hard Knocks Boston.
 She trained closely with high level athletes that looked to not only build grit and community but to grow the art of Muay Thai.

 In 2024, she made her way to Austin, TX where she found TOGTBC.
 This gym gave her the good vibes and knowledge necessary to succeed with her training and as an active fighter in the ring.
-Her approach is to create a fun and welcoming environment in order to build confidence and to provide a second home with others looking to improve their Muay Thai.
+Crystal holds division Championship Belts in both the 2025 Spring USMTO and 2025 TBA Classic Tournaments.

 Rachel Hoover